knewplay/book-programming-essential/toolset/tools.md

 #### Understanding relative versus absolute path

 In the [Computer Fundamentals, Software and Hardware](../computer-fundamentals/software-and-hardware.md) section, I talked about the meaning of a file path.
-There, I described what is known as "absolute path", i.e. the path it takes to get to a file from the root folder, or in the case of the analogy, the locker.
+There, I described what is known as "absolute path", i.e. the path it takes to get to a file starting from the root folder, or in the case of the analogy, the locker.

 However, "relative paths" are equally essential.
 They define a file or directory's location concerning the current working directory.
 Instead of tracing back to the system's root, they start from where you are right now in the file system, i.e. the working directory.